SpaceXe-tech/yt-api/docs/README.md

-<h1 align="center">YouTube Video Downloader</h1>
+<h1 align="center">YouTube Video Downloader API</h1>

 ## Overview

-Youtube-Downloader is a REST-API that allows users to download YouTube videos in mp4, webm, m4a and mp3 formats.
+A REST-API that provide endpoints for searching and downloading YouTube videos in mp4, webm, m4a and mp3 formats in different qualities.

 ## Prerequisites